What Is an SEO Audit?

 13. Check Your Redirects

-You will see these highlighted within the errors tab.
+You will see these highlighted within the Issues tab.

-Check the Site Audit report for temporary redirects, and if these are intended to be permanent redirects, update these to 301 rather than 302.
+Check the Site Audit report for temporary redirects, and if these are supposed to be permanent redirects, update these to 301 rather than 302.

 Auditing Your Site’s Content